Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 Destruction of the Nests

 You can find instructions on how to destroy nests throughout the internet.
-However, this can be a dangerous practice.
+However, this can be a dangerous practice, and is best left to professionals.

-While there are strong aerosol products that you can use, and even ones that claim to freeze the wasps, these pests will still try to attack you.
+While there are strong aerosol products that you can use, and even ones that claim to freeze the wasps, these pests may still try to attack you.

 Even if you wait and come back the next day, you may be faced with “partially intoxicated, agitated wasps” some distance from the nest.